lancelote/gazprombank_stat_proc/README.md

 ## Description

-Simple utility for auto processing gazprombank statements (zip files) and creating bank transfer order files for each transaction plus a summary statements file
+Simple utility for auto processing gazprombank statements (zip files) and creating bank transfer order files for each transaction plus a summary file

 ## ToDo list

+- [ ] check for any missing statements
 - [ ] print provisional results to user
 - [x] full test coverage